 Liberal Environmentalism

 Liberal environmentalism aims to lessen harm to our planet.
-It pushes for group effort in fixing issues that hurt the earth and its people.
-Climate change is a big problem that this type of environmentalism targets.
+It encourages group effort in fixing issues that harm the Earth and its people.
+Climate change is a significant target of this type of environmentalism.

 This issue leads to pollution, water scarcity, deforestation, and biodiversity loss.

 This movement also values the wisdom of indigenous peoples.
-They have long known how to care for their environment in sustainable ways.
-These groups show us how to preserve diverse life on earth despite colonization challenges.
+These groups have long known how to care for their environment sustainably, and they show us how to preserve diverse life despite colonization challenges.

 Radical Environmentalism

-Radical environmentalism calls for big changes in how people treat the earth.
+Radical environmentalism calls for significant changes in how people treat the Earth.
 It is a part of local green movements that take action to protect our environment.
 Women are often leaders in these movements.

 This type of green work is just like social justice or native rights work.
 It wants us to do more than recycle and save energy.
 It pushes us to change how we live daily for the planet’s sake.